 • Take out wedding insurance

-It’s not costly and could save you thousands if a supplier suddenly lets you down.
-It’s worth it just for peace of mind!
+It’s not costly and could save you thousands if a supplier suddenly lets you down, or if anything happens to prevent your wedding from going ahead.
+It’s worth it just for peace of mind when wedding planning!

 • Decide what kind of wedding dress you want

-If you’re having a couture wedding dress made for you then you’ll need to start this process now.
-If you’re ordering a designer dress then allow 4-6 months and if you’re buying off-the-peg or second-hand, 4-6 weeks before should be fine for alterations if needed.
+If you’re having a custom wedding dress made for you then you’ll need to start this process now.
+If you’re buying your wedding dress from a bridalwear shop, make sure you allow yourself at least six to eight months for it to arrive and be altered.

 • Order/make your wedding invitations